How to Determine if a Rectangle is Perfect

 -105 <= xi, yi, ai, bi <= 105

-array consists of many small rectangles, and the task is to output a boolean value to determine if these small rectangles can form a "perfect rectangle".
+array contains many small rectangles.
+The problem asks us to return a boolean value to check if these small rectangles can form a "perfect rectangle."
 The function signature is as follows:

 boolean isRectangleCover(int[][] rectangles)